ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt5.md

 The [`HeroService`](tutorial/tour-of-heroes/toh-pt4) gets hero data from the remote server and this component uses it to get the hero-to-display.

-The [`location`](api/common/Location) is an Angular Classicservice for interacting with the browser.
+The [`location`](api/common/Location) is an Angular Classic service for interacting with the browser.
 This service lets you navigate back to the previous view.

 ### Extract the `id` route parameter